xzhang03/NidaqGUI/README.md

 1. Use one of the PCB printing services (e.g., [JLCPCB](https://jlcpcb.com/), [PCBWAY](https://www.pcbway.com/), [OSHPARK](https://oshpark.com/), [etc](https://pcbshopper.com/)).
 Upload the zip Gerber files from [here for example](https://github.com/xzhang03/NidaqGUI/blob/master/PCBs/Nanosec/Gerber_PCB_Omnibox%20v3.zip).
 The sizes are pre-set so just choose your quantity, color, etc...
 You are good to go with PCBs
 2. Upload the bill of materials excel files, [this one for example](https://github.com/xzhang03/NidaqGUI/blob/master/PCBs/Nanosec/Nanosec%20Photometry%20BOM.xlsx), to [Digikey](https://www.digikey.com/en/mylists/).
 The quantities are for 1 unit.
 For resisters, trimmers, and header pins, you are better off using bulk kits from Amazon/Ebay.
 Please feel free to ask me about replacements.
 3. Upload code [here](https://github.com/xzhang03/NidaqGUI/tree/master/Arduino/nanosec).
 The instruction is in the readme file there.
 4. Add additional hardware as needed (with nanosec powered off).
+See the hardware folders for instructions.
 5. Install Data acquisition toolbox if using Nidaq
 4. Navigate to nanosec path in matlab
 5. Run **Nanosec_setup.m** once, which adds necessary files to path and create nanosec_settings.mat file.
 This step only needs to be done once per update.